rudra520/ai-automation-landing-page/README.md

 ## 🏎️ Phase 1 Speed Run Benchmarks

-This architecture is specially fine-tuned to maximize web vitals out of the box:
+This architecture is optimized to pass web performance thresholds with ease:

-> 📈 **Target Metrics:** 100/100 Core Web Vitals (LCP, FID, CLS) utilizing fully optimized isolated states and zero bulky external library runtime overheads.
+> 📈 **Target Metrics:** 100/100 Core Web Vitals across LCP (Largest Contentful Paint), FID (First Input Delay), and CLS (Cumulative Layout Shift) by using pure component design principles and avoiding heavy visual or framework runtime overheads.

+---

+## 🏁 Hackathon Retrospective

+> **Status:** Did Not Qualify (Phase 1 Build)

+While this project didn't qualify for the final rounds of the hackathon, building it was an incredible exercise in performance tuning under high pressure.
+The challenge pushed the limits of optimization—requiring a zero-dependency architecture, flawless SEO practices, and extreme layout response times.

+The resulting code remains a proud addition to my portfolio as a masterclass in frontend performance and clean code design.

 ---